Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

 Travel money for the Cook Islands

-For card purchases if offered a choice of currencies always select to Pay in New Zealand dollar otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in New Zealand dollar otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 The Cook Islands is a self-governing island country in the Pacific Ocean, with 15 islands that spread over an area of 2 million square kilometers.
 It's a territory associated with New Zealand and is located in Oceania, near to American Samoa and French Polynesia.